thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 └─────────┘     └─────────┘     └─────────┘
 ```

-Then, you push your local `master` branch to the central `origin/master` branch, adding the feature's commits into the official project history.
+Then, you can publish your code by pushing your local `master` branch to the central `origin/master` branch, adding the feature's commits into the official project history.

 ```text
                                origin/master